Unboxed-Software/solana-course/content/transfer-hook.md

 Let's take a look at a simple example where we'll initialize a `extra_account_meta_list` with two additional arbitrary accounts, `some_account` and a `pda_account`.
 The `initialize_extra_account_meta_list` function will do the following:

-1. Prepare the accounts that we need to store in the `extra_account_meta_list` account as a vector (we will talk about that in depth in a sec).
+1. Prepare the accounts that we need to store in the `extra_account_meta_list` account as a vector (we'll talk about that in depth in a sec).
 2. Calculate the size and rent required to store the list of `ExtraAccountMetas`.
 3. Make a CPI to the System Program to create an account and set the Transfer Hook Program as the owner, and then initializing the account data to store the list of `ExtraAccountMetas`.